javmurillo/mango-shop/README.md

 `FETCH_ARTICLES_FAILED`.
 Updates the state setting the error to `true`.
 `FILTER_ARTICLES`.
 Updates the state filtering the articles.

+## Solution and use case
+As a way to present the solution a gallery of articles was implemented with its own store and API calls.
+Every time the `Range` component emits a value the `cachedArticles` are filtered displaying the `articles` property of the component.
+While the HTTP request is pending, a spinner icon is shown.

+## Testing
+The are currently 15 test suites with 11 snapshots for a total 46 tests implemented which can be grouped as follows:

+- **Router tests**.
+They are mainly implemented in the `App.test.jsx` file.
+Here we test if the two pages renders correctly so the not found page, which must renders a dark alert.
+- **Store tests**.
+Implemented in the `articles.reducer.test.ts` file and `range-data.reducer.test.ts`.
+They validate the proper functioning of both reducers, dispatching every type of action.
+- **API tests**. .
+Implemented in the `articles.service.test.ts` file and `range.service.test.ts`.
+They validate the requests received by our mocked server.
+- **Components tests**.
+Implemented with every component in the project.
+They validate the correct rendering of every of them.
+Some components like `RangeInput` have a deeper testing in order to validate its behaviour for different inputs.

 ## Available Scripts

 In the project directory, you can run: